Mindera/Alicerce/README.md

 Alicerce supports iOS 9.0+ and requires Xcode 10+.

+For Xcode 9.3 (Swift 4.0) compatibility, Alicerce 0.3.0 should be used.

 ### CocoaPods

 If you use [CocoaPods][] to manage your dependencies, simply add Alicerce to your `Podfile`: